baidu/CUP/README.md

 - Visit http://cup.iobusy.com for more details
     - **访问 http://cup.iobusy.com 获取更多信息**
 - CUP is **very steady on python 2.7.x**.
-    - If you want to use CUP within python3, pls refer to released version py 3.0 (alpha version, which is still under test/development) on the top left of the page
 - CUP for PY3 beta has been released
+    - (alpha version, which is still under test/development) on the top left of the page
+    - Installation Guide

         - python3 setup.py sdist
         - pip3 install sdist/*.tar.gz

 ## Quick Start